 Pain can greatly affect your quality of life.
 Chronic pain can make it hard for you to do everyday things such as bathing, shopping, cooking, sleeping and eating.
 This may be hard for your close friends and relatives to understand.
 There is information about how your pain can affect you and your loved ones, and how to deal with this, on our page about support when you have pain.

 Doctors talk about and describe pain in different ways.
 They may talk about acute and chronic pain.
 Or they may talk about the body tissue your pain comes from.
 It is extremely important for your doctor to find out the type and cause of your pain so that they can treat it in the right way.
 Different types of pain need different treatment.
 Types of pain include

 Nerve pain is caused by pressure on nerves or the spinal cord, or by damage to nerves.
 It is also called neuropathic pain.
-People often describe nerve pain as burning or as a feeling of something crawling under their skin.
+People often describe nerve pain as burning, shooting, tingling, or as a feeling of something crawling under their skin.
 It can be difficult to describe exactly how it feels.
 It can sometimes be more difficult to treat than other types of pain.